Deepakdubey90/django-project-boilerplate/readme.md

   BUILDPACK_URL='git://github.com/heroku/heroku-buildpack-python.git'`).
   This is very important as heroku will read package.json file and consider it a node.js app.
-- Just do your chances and push code to heroku remote like: `git push heroku HEAD:master`
+- Just do your changes and push code to heroku remote like: `git push heroku HEAD:master`